ubirch/ubirch-testkit/README.md

     - Go to **Things** (in the menu on the left) and click on `+ ADD NEW DEVICE`.
     - Select ID type **IMSI**, enter the IMSI of your SIM card to the **ID** field, add a description for your device (e.g. "TestKit") and click on `register`.
-    - Click on your device in the *Your Things* overview and copy the content of the `apiConfig` field.
+    - Click on your device in the *Your Things* overview and copy the content of the `apiConfig` field in the `ThingsSettings` tab .

 1. Configure your device
-    * Create a file `config.json` in the `src` directory of the project and paste the `apiConfig` from the `ThingsSettings` tab into it.
+    * Create a file `config.json` in the `src` directory of the project and paste the `apiConfig` into it.
     * Your config file should then look similar to this one:
         ```json
         {